telus/tds-core/guide/contributing/developer-guide.md

 ```

 If this does not resolve your issue, there could be an issue with duplicate dependencies throughout the repository with mismatched versions.
-To solve this, we use [lerna-update-wizard](https://www.npmjs.com/package/lerna-update-wizard) using the command `npx lernaupdate --dedupe` to assure duplicate
+To solve this, we use [lerna-update-wizard](https://www.npmjs.com/package/lerna-update-wizard) using the command `npx lernaupdate --dedupe` to
-packages are on the same
+assure duplicate packages are on the same version.

 ## Running and updating tests